n3trunr/n3trunr/README.md

 # To do 11/25
 ## LeetCode ...
 - Arrays 101 Deleting: Remove Duplicates from Sorted Array

+## Intro to statistical learning...
+- Chapter 2 Sections
+- 2.1 What Is Statistical Learning?
+- 2.2 Assessing Model Accuracy
+- 2.3 Lab: Introduction to R
+- 2.4 Exercises

 # Finished
 - A Theory of the Learnable ...
 1/2 Introduction